Biggest Thai protest in years puts pressure on government | Law-Order

 Students have led protests almost daily for the past month, but Sunday's demonstration drew a broader crowd in the Southeast Asian country, which has experienced decades of protests punctuated by military coups.
 "We want a new election and a new parliament from the people," student activist Patsalawalee Tanakitwiboonpon, 24, told the crowd.
 "Lastly, our dream is to have a monarchy which is truly under the constitution."

+Organisers of the Free People movement and police said there were over 10,000 people at the protest.
+"The prime minister sends his concern to officials and protesters to avoid violence," Traisulee Traisoranakul, a government spokeswoman, told reporters.
+She said Prayuth had also ordered the cabinet to take steps to build understanding between generations.

+There was no immediate comment from the Royal Palace.
 Prayuth won elections last year that the opposition says were held under rules to ensure that he kept power.
 The most vocal opposition party was subsequently banned.

 Anger has further been fuelled by accusations of corruption, the arrest of some student leaders over earlier protests and the economic fallout from the coronavirus epidemic.

-Organisers of the Free People movement and police said there were over 10,000 people at the protest.
-The Chana Songkhram police station said there were not more than 12,000.
-“The prime minister sends his concern to officials and protesters to avoid violence," Traisulee Traisoranakul, a government spokeswoman, told reporters.
-She said Prayuth had also ordered the cabinet to take steps to build understanding between generations.
+"We are seeing a shift in strategy of the youth-led movement becoming more inclusive," said Titipol Phakdeewanich, dean of political science at Ubon Ratchathani University, citing their emphasis on the economy as well as politics.

 - READ MORE ON: